Paularoiide/Research-Project-2024-2025/README.md

 ----------------------------------------Documentation----------------------------------------

-A detailed analysis of the method and results is available in the [Project Report](docs/Project_Report.pdf).
+A detailed analysis (in french) of the method and results is available in the [Project Report](docs/Project_Report.pdf).